-You may be wondering how can you get those email addresses, right?
+You may be wondering how you can get those email addresses, right?
 Well, you not only need the email, but also the consent to use it to send a regular newsletter.
 The easiest way to do it is by offering something in exchange, at best a content upgrade, which could be:

 - Exclusive additional info, giving a more in-depth insight on your blog post content

 - Your blog post content on a .pdf file

 - Or whatever other free product that could be valuable to your email subscribers.